Skip to content

 Polycystic Ovary Syndrome (PCOS)

 PCOS is a common endocrine condition characterized by hormonal imbalance, insulin resistance, irregular cycles and sometimes elevated androgen levels.
 Myo-inositol acts directly on insulin signaling in ovarian cells, which improves hormonal response and promotes more regular ovulation.
-Studies cited by Nutriandco.com document a reduction in testosterone levels (hyperandrogenism), an improvement in cycle regularity, and an improvement in oocyte quality in women supplemented with myo-inositol.
+A review published in the Canadian Medical Association Journal (CMAJ) in 2024 reports that a meta-analysis found a reduction in BMI and a more marked normalization of menstrual cycles in women with PCOS supplemented with inositol, with minimal adverse effects.

 The optimal myo-inositol and D-chiro-inositol ratio recommended in clinical studies is 40 to 1, reflecting the ratio naturally present in healthy follicular fluids.
 The typical therapeutic dose is 2 to 4 g of myo-inositol per day, often divided into two doses.